What parents need to know

 Is it any good?

-Filmed in stark black and white (and who knew the South of France could look so much like Arizona?), White Mane -- directed by The Red Balloon's Albert Lamorisse -- won the Grand Jury Prize at the Cannes Film Festival, and with good reason.
+Filmed in stark black and white, White Mane -- directed by The Red Balloon's Albert Lamorisse -- won the Grand Jury Prize at the Cannes Film Festival, and with good reason.
 This deceptively simple story of a boy and his horse, told through sparse narration and dialogue, is a transcendent and powerful experience that should resonate with both kids and adults.
 For kids in particular, there is a touching appeal to the boy Folco's love and caring for the stubborn white horse who grows to trust him.

 It's a thoroughly engaging folktale of sorts, and while it has intense action and not the happiest of endings, it's a timeless story of the relationships between animals and people, and the deep bonds that can form between the pure hearted.